Course overview

 - Explain the nature, flow and value of information assets

-- Apply information auditing and management principles, process, and methodologies in a complex business environment
+- Apply information management principles, barriers, process, and methodologies in a complex business environment.

 - Apply Information Governance Frameworks

-- Describe the role of the information professional in society as sustaining an informed public and democratic society
+- Describe the role of the information professional in information governance and management activities in organisations and society.

 - Analyse the impact of current issues, policies and legislation on information work